drshahizan/SECP3843/submission/AdrinaAsyiqin/question1/answerQ1.md

 ```

-d.
-Save the file
+4. Save the file

-e.
-Run management command
+5. Run management command
 ```python
 python manage.py import_json_data
 ```

 ### Step 7: Implement dynamic web pages
-a. create django views and templates to generate web pages based on the data stored in the databases
+1. create django views and templates to generate web pages based on the data stored in the databases

-b.
-Write django queries to retrueve data from both MySQL and MongoDB databases
+2. Write django queries to retrueve data from both MySQL and MongoDB databases

-c.
-Use the retrieved data to render dynamic content in the templates
+3. Use the retrieved data to render dynamic content in the templates

-d.
-Test the web pages to ensure the integration is working as expected.
+4. Test the web pages to ensure the integration is working as expected.

 ## Question 1 (b)